ezhongguo/Profile/README.md

 #### PowerBI Supply Chain Analysis Dashboard
 **DEMO Video:** [LINK](https://drive.google.com/file/d/1KkYsJomkshiyImQrWUQov4wq_FqQE8zk/view?usp=sharing)
 * **Dashboard Statement:**
 Guided by DataLiteracy4All's tutorial and utilizing a sample dataset, I crafted a supply chain analysis dashboard emphasizing inventory and order level insights.
-This dashboard offers a holistic view of warehouse operations and order processing.
+This dashboard offers a holistic view of warehouse operations and order processing and showcases vital metrics such as Revenue, Cost, Profit, and Transactions.
+Enhanced by slicers, users can easily filter data by Warehouse Code, Product Name, and Channel Level.
 Key features of the dashboard include:
   * **Inventory in Progress:** A visual representation of inventory that has been ordered but remains in our warehouse, providing insights into pending shipments.
   * **Order in Progress:** Displays the number of orders between order and delivery dates, providing insights into order processing and delivery timelines.
-The dashboard showcases vital metrics, including Revenue, Cost, Profit, and Transactions, enhanced by slicers for easy filtering by Warehouse Code, Product Name, and Channel Level.
 * **Skills:**
   * Power BI Visualization: Crafting interactive charts and graphs.
   * Power Query: Creating Date Table and cleaning the dataset.